List of Torchwood episodes: Series 1 (2006–07)

-Series 1 focuses on Gwen Cooper, her introduction to Torchwood, and meeting Jack Harkness; as well as introducing the characters of Owen Harper, Ianto Jones, Susie Costello, and Toshiko Sato (who was previously introduced in the first series of the newly revived Doctor Who).
+Series 1 focuses on Gwen Cooper, her first meeting with Jack Harkness, and her introduction to Torchwood; as well as introducing the characters of Owen Harper, Ianto Jones, Suzie Costello, and Toshiko Sato.
 There is also a loose plot arc centring around the rift; Owen's love of Diane, a woman lost in time; and Owen and Gwen's affair, as well as her relationship to her boyfriend Rhys.

 Series 2 (2008)

 Series 2 focuses on the disappearance of Jack and his subsequent return, as well as his past; and also introduces the mysterious yet dangerous character named John Hart.
-Episodes 6-12 were all shown on BBC Three a week before their BBC Two broadcast.

 Series 3: Children of Earth (2009)

-Series 3 centres around the 456, a mysterious alien race who make contact to Earth via the world’s children, and presents a version of events of how the world’s government would react to solve the problem.
-It also focuses on Jack and Ianto’s relationship, as well as Gwen and Rhys.
+Series 3 centres around the 456, a mysterious alien race who make contact to Earth via the world's children, and presents how the world's governments react to solve the problem.
+It also focuses on Jack and Ianto's relationship, as well as that of Gwen and Rhys.

 Series 4: Miracle Day (2011)

-Series 4 centres on an event called Miracle Day, where everyone in the world stops dying and subsequently becomes immortal.
-It also focuses on Jack’s past, his immortality, as well as Gwen and Rhys’s relationship.
+Series 4 centres on an event called Miracle Day, when everyone in the world stops dying and subsequently becomes immortal.
+It also focuses on Jack's past and his immortality, as well as Gwen and Rhys's relationship.
 It also introduces new characters such as Rex Matheson, Esther Drummond, and Oswald Danes.